ankitects/anki-manual/src/getting-started.md

 The easiest way to get started with Anki is to download a deck of cards someone has shared:

-1. Click the “Get Shared” button at the bottom of the deck list.
+1. Click the "Get Shared" button at the bottom of the deck list.

-2. When you’ve found a deck you’re interested in, click the “Download” button to download a deck package.
+2. When you've found a deck you're interested in, click the "Download" button to download a deck package.

 3. Double-click on the downloaded package to load it into Anki, or click